hackfest-dev/HF24-Nexus/README.md

 1. Clone the repository to your local machine: git clone https://github.com/VinayakRai5/Crypto-Hack.git

-2. Navigate to the project directory: cd Crypto-Hack

-3. Get your API Keys for Gemini and Coinranking:
+2. Get your API Keys for Gemini and Coinranking:
   - Gemini: [API key](https://makersuite.google.com/app/apikey),
   - Coinranking: [API key](https://rapidapi.com/Coinranking/api/coinranking1)

-5. Set these up in your own .env
+3. Set these up in your own .env
 ```
 VITE_API_KEY = 'Coinranking-API-Key'
 VITE_GEMINI_API_KEY = 'Gemini-Api-Key'
 ```

-5. Install dependencies:
+4. Install dependencies:
 npm install

-6. Set up your database preferably using postgresql and deploy your fast api from here.
+5. Set up your database preferably using postgresql and deploy your fast api from here.

-7. Start the server:
+6. Start the server:
    npm run dev

-8. Access the website through your browser at http://localhost:5173.
+7. Access the website through your browser at http://localhost:5173.

 Usage :
 1. Registration and Login: Users can sign up for an account and log in securely.